shishiawase/drrr-bot/README.md

   #  ⤷ What events will the function respond to.
 A complete
   #  ⤷ list of events can be found in EVENTS
   # command (String):
-  #  ⤷ A specific text command in chat for execution
+  #  ⤷ A specific text command in chat for execution (supports regular expressions)
+  #  ⤷ work only with ['msg', 'dm', 'me']
   # users (List):
   #  ⤷ Users on which the event will respond
   # obj (Class):